Trade secret: United States

 The statutory penalties are different for the two offenses.
 The EEA was extended in 2016 to allow companies to file civil suits in federal court.

-Federal law

 On May 11, 2016, President Obama signed the Defend Trade Secrets Act (DTSA), 18 U.S.C. §§ 1839 et seq., which for the first time created a federal cause of action for misappropriating trade secrets.
 The DTSA provides for both a private right of action for damages and injunction and a civil action for injunction brought by the Attorney General.